Privacy Policy for SquadCom

 You can generally control SquadCom’s access to sensitive device data through your device settings and in-app controls, including:

-You can also stop sharing live location or movement status by turning off the relevant feature in the app.
+You can also stop sharing live location or movement status by turning off the relevant feature in the app, and you can remove the VPN configuration SquadCom created (iOS) or stop the foreground service by leaving the app (Android).

 Because SquadCom does not use a centrally managed account system, traditional server-side account recovery or deletion workflows may not apply in the same way they do for account-based services.